LinuxAtDuke/Intro-To-Linux/README.md

 - Admin access    Making changes to the operating system components affects all users.
 As such, it requires administrator rights on the Linux system.
 On your class virtual machines you have admin access via the sudo command.
 On real production systems you will probably not have admin access and will need to request changes.
 - apt & yum - installing software
   - Linux software is mostly provided by a distribution.
 Software is arranged into packages and groups of packages.
 This is kind-a like an "app store", but everything is free and kept upto date by the distribution.
+  - Examples:
-  - Examples: On Red Hat Linux distributions, use yum:yum install scipy
+    * On Red Hat Linux distributions, use yum:yum install scipy
-  - Examples: On Ubuntu / Debian distributions, use apt:apt-get install python-numpy
+    * On Ubuntu / Debian distributions, use apt:apt-get install python-numpy

 Day 2 Lab 3: Building a Program from Source